 "So I know."
 I glanced away from him and felt immediately heart broken.
 My hands started to shake.

-"Everyone has a right to their own opinion, but yours happens to be wrong."
-He replied.
-I felt my body's heaviness finally catch up with me.
-I couldn't look in the guys face anymore.
+"Everyone has a right to their own opinion, but yours happens to be wrong," he replied sarcastically.
+My body's heaviness finally caught up with me.
+I couldn't look in the guy's face anymore.
 His eyes were wrong, they were liars.
 They were clumsy, unworthy, and weakening.
 I needed to get further away from him.
 I slowly stood up placing my hand on the top of the seat to hold my weight.
-I started to walk down the isle.
+I started to walk down the aisle.
 My legs were failing me.
 I couldn't walk in a straight line.
 My eyes felt heavy.
 I was thinking about closing them so they wouldn't burn.

-The room I was in was decorated significantly, with elaborated paintings decorating the colored walls.
-The bed I was on was large, and much bigger than anyone I had ever been on.
-The dressers were polished, and made out of fine wood.
+The room I was in was decorated significantly, with elaborated paintings adorning the colored walls.
+The bed I was on was large and much bigger than anyone I had ever been on.
+The dressers were polished and made out of fine wood.
 I glanced around scared and absolutely confused.

 Double doors were standing as my way out.
 I took small steps forward and eased the door open a crack.
 I poked my head out and peered into the rich hallway.
 It was huge, as big as a hallway you would walk down in school.
 The floors were made of wood.
 Paintings lined the walls and there was a couple of hall tables with bright flowers.